 Settling in London after the war, Czerniawski was awarded the Officer of the Most Excellent Order of the British Empire for his role in deceiving the Nazis.
 He became a commercial printer and married twice more after divorcing his first wife.
 In retirement, the former double agent enjoyed spending time with his thirty-two cats and watching James Bond movies (he wouldn’t have known Duško Popov since the Double Cross agents never crossed paths and their identities were kept secret from one another).

 After the war ended, Popov continued his freewheeling lifestyle.
-He married and divorced several eighteen-year-olds and continuously complained about his friends who pointed out his “immoral life.”
+He married, divorced, had four sons, and continuously complained about his friends who pointed out his “immoral life.”
 Popov was a successful businessman who ran many different types of companies.
 He never seemed to lack for any money and even by 1948, MI5 was still trying to figure out Popov’s wartime finances during his tenure as a double agent.
 Popov lived his entire life like a twenty-something.
 As Ben Macintyre wrote, “His finances remained opaque, his tastes extravagant, and his mysterious glamour undimmed.”
+Regardless of his lifestyle, the British knew his accomplishments came with much personal risk and for his invaluable contributions to the Allied efforts, Popov was awarded the OBE after he declined a knighthood.

 Recommended Reading and Viewing